 When not to combine policies

 If one of you has a poor driving record, separate policies could end up costing you less.
-Combining a low-risk driver's policy with a high-risk driver's will likely increase the low-risk driver's car insurance rates, although the total cost for both could still be lower because of other factors like the multi-car discount, for example.
+Combining a low-risk driver's policy with a high-risk driver's will likely increase the low-risk driver's car insurance rates, although the total cost for both could still be lower because of other factors like a multi-car discount, for example.

 If you're married to someone who frequently incurs moving violations or has had numerous claims (nobody's perfect!), your premium could increase even if you choose to keep your policies separate.
 Why?
 Because insurance companies consider the driving histories of all family members living within the same household when underwriting policies, having a high-risk driver under your roof makes you riskier by association.